Hello Planning Mashers!

 Well, starting something new is always difficult, and Bullet Journal is no exception, believe me.
-Creating a first page in your new journal therefore seems like a very big and decisive thing.
+Creating the first page in your new journal, therefore, seems like a very big and decisive thing.

 You feel like your Bullet Journal cover page will determine everything about your future journal and your path to planning.
 So you start worrying, afraid that you’ll make a mistake or create a page you won’t like later on.

 If it sounds too accurate, well, it’s because I had the same issues when I got my first journal.
 And I wish somebody told me what I’m about to tell you.

 3 Simple Truths To Help You Overcome The First Page Fear

 After starting a few new journals myself, and sharing experiences with like-minded Bullet Journal addicts, I realized these 3 simple truths that really helped me to get over my fear.

 First of all – everyone has this fear, even the most talented Bullet Journalists.
 For all of us, every new notebook and every new first page means a bit of extra effort and a bit of fear mingled with all the excitement.

 Second – the first page is never the best one.
 Most seasoned artists will tell you that their first page is usually pretty average -and it’s pretty understandable!
 The more pages you make, the more you improve your skills.
 Practice makes perfect after all.

-This is double true for beginners – when you start your first journal you probably just start learning how to draw pretty layouts, and most importantly – you still don’t know what would be your style!
+This is doubly true for beginners – when you start your first journal you probably just start learning how to draw pretty layouts, and most importantly – you still don’t know what would be your style!
 As you practice, relax and do more, you’ll see how your designs will get better and better.

 And finally – the first page doesn’t matter.
 How many times do you look back at it?
-Out of my 4 notebooks I’ve never looked back at my cover page.
+Out of my 3 notebooks, I’ve never looked back at my cover page.
 The truth is, once you turn it, it becomes irrelevant.